 We are now almost a year out from the official start date of the Rainforest Alliance-UTZ merger.
-In that time, both the Rainforest Alliance and UTZ been working hard behind the scenes to develop a new combined standard, which we expect to launch in late 2019.
+In that time, both the Rainforest Alliance and UTZ been working hard behind the scenes to develop a new combined standard, which we expect to launch in 2020.
 We’re also focused on creating a seamless transition process for our companies and producers, and we are happy to announce that the first step of that process is now ready: a mutual recognition of the Chain of Custody certification process.

 As of December 3rd, the implementation of this mutual certification recognition for existing Chain of Custody certificate holders of either Rainforest Alliance or UTZ standards will begin.
 This interim solution will simplify things for companies until the new certification is launched.

 “The Rainforest Alliance-UTZ merger is designed to create a positive impact for all of our stakeholders, including producers and companies,” Alex Morgan, Chief Markets Officer at the Rainforest Alliance, explains.
 “This mutual recognition process for Chain of Custody certification is a significant first step.”